nyomanb/lr_plugin_computer_vision_tagging/docs/export_settings.md

 Language
 : Which of the Clarifai API languages to use.
 Note the tags will be returned in this language.

+# Microsoft Computer Vision Settings
+Enable Categories
+: Turn on the "Categories" API feature.
+Currently not shown during tagging.
+Available via the json side car file.

+Enable Tags
+: Turn on the "Tags" API feature.
+Shows the generated tags in the tagging dialog.

+Enable Description Generation
+: Turn on the "Description Generation" API feature.
+Currently not shown during tagging.
+Available via the json side car file.

+Enable Color Detection
+: Turn on "Color" API feature.
+Shows dominant and secondary colors.
+Shows at bottom of tagging dialog for copy/paste.

+Enable NSFW Detection
+: Turn on "NSFW Detection" API feature.
+Shows how "racy" or "adult" a photo is.
+Shows at bottom of tagging dialog for copy/paste.

+Enable Face Detection
+: Turn on "Face Detection" API feature.
+Shows bounding box coordinates for found faces.
+Shows at bottom of tagging dialog for copy/paste.

+Enable Image Type
+: Turn on "Image Type Detection" API feature.
+Currently not shown during tagging.
+Avaialble via the json side car file.

+Enable Celebrity Detection
+: Turn on "Celebrity Detection" API feature.
+Currently not shown during tagging.
+Available via the json side car file.

+# Microsoft Face Settings
+Note, all features that are enabled are shown in one section of the tagging dialog at the bottom

+Enable IDs
+: Enable "Face IDs" API feature

+Enable Landmarks
+: Enable "Landmarks" API feature.
+Shows detects factial features

+Enable Smile Detection
+: Shows if someone is smiling

+Enable Gender Detection
+: Detects the gender of a face

+Enable Age Detection
+: Detects the age of a face

+Enable Glasses Detection
+: Detects if a face is wearing glasses

+Enable Facial hair Detection
+: Detects facial hair (including type) on a face

+Enable Head Pose Detection
+: Detects the pose a head has in a photo

 # Output Sharpening Section
 This is the standard Lightroom Output Sharpening export section